-Included in this document are the placement testing summary reports.
-Since Accuplacer replaced Compass testing September 1, 2016, both a Compass and an Accuplacer Summary Report is included here.
-Henceforth, only Accuplacer data will be provided.
+Also included in this document are the placement testing summary reports.
+Accuplacer replaced Compass testing September 1, 2016, and departments are still reviewing data to ensure students are placed in appropriate courses.

-Transfer institution student success rates indicate Sandburg transfer students perform the same as native four-year Illinois State University students.
+Transfer institution student success rates indicate Sandburg transfer students perform better than native four-year Illinois State University students.

-The Assistant Dean of Assessment and Composition is currently repurposing the Assessment Newsletter to share best practices, and she continues to present on assessment topics at fall and spring semester In-Services.
-In addition, the OAC continues to host semiannual workshops to help both full-time and adjunct faculty members complete their CARs.
+The Assistant Dean of Assessment and Composition is currently repurposing the Assessment Newsletter to share best practices, and she continues to present on assessment topics at fall and spring semester In-services.
+In addition, the OAC continues to host annual workshops to help both faculty members complete their CARs.
 Furthermore, the CAR Manual and video tutorial have been updated to help full-time and adjunct faculty complete their annual CARs.